 Fig 1.
 The mechanism model of chiral auxiliary

-Fig 2 The synthesis of intermediate of prostaglandin using 8-phenylmenthol
+Fig 3 The synthesis of intermediate of prostaglandin using 8-phenylmenthol

 Oxazolidinone auxiliaries, popularized by David Evans, have been applied to many stereoselectivity conversions, including the aldol reactions, alkylation reactions, and Diels-Alder reactions.
 Usually, the acid chloride substrate reacts with the oxazolidinone to form an imide.
 Substituents at the 4 and 5 positions of the oxazolidinone direct any aldol reaction to the alpha position of the carbonyl of the substrate.
-We can provide several available oxazolidinone chiral auxiliaries, including the three below.

 Experts with extensive experience in chiral auxiliaries synthesis in BOC Sciences can help provide pure optical chiral auxiliaries with the advantages mentioned above to meet your specific needs.
-We also use multiple techniques (NMR, LCMS, GCMS, X-ray) to analyze compounds after the chiral synthesis completed.
+We also use multiple techniques (NMR, LCMS, GCMS, X-ray) to analyze compounds after the chiral synthesis is completed.
 If you have any chiral auxiliaries synthesis requirement in mind, please do not hesitate to contact us.
 We will endeavor to provide highly satisfying products and services!